 Both light and scenery were incredible, and Paul quickly pulled out tripod and camera.
 But looking around the bluff, my strongest feeling was an uncanny sense of familiarity.
 There was an obvious explanation (this place had inspired one of my favorite Carol Cronin paintings)… but there was more to it than that.
-After several minutes, I “recognized” the features of Monument Point on Brenton Island, an important location in my WIP—which meant I’d stumbled onto a real-life version of a peninsula previously seen only inside my head.
+After several minutes, I “recognized” the features of Monument Point on Brenton Island, an important location in Ferry to Cooperation Island—which meant I’d stumbled onto a real-life version of a peninsula previously seen only inside my head.
 All it needed was a stone monument to duplicate the place my characters came to when they needed a refreshing view of open horizon.

 It’s hard enough for novelists to explain where ideas come from; it’s even harder to explain where we pick up the details that turn those ideas into stories.
 I created Brenton Island to dodge the restrictions of an “actual” island setting, wanting to adapt its terrain as necessary to fit the story.
 Out of that necessity grew a point at the southwest tip, which provides both escape and thinking point for various characters.
 It was only when I got to Dingle that I discovered it already existed—in a place I’d never been before.